PyWavelets/pywt/doc/source/regression/dwt-idwt.md

 print(cD)
 ```

-Note that the output coefficients arrays length depends not only on the input
+Note that the output coefficients arrays' length depends not only on the
-data length but also on the :class:Wavelet type (particularly on its
+input data length but also on the `Wavelet` type (particularly on its
-{attr}`filters length <~Wavelet.dec_len>` that are used in the transformation).
+filters length `Wavelet.dec_len` that are used in the transformation).

-To find out what the size of the output data will be, use the {func}`dwt_coeff_len`
+To find out what the size of the output data will be, use the `dwt_coeff_len`
 function:

 ```{code-cell}